-The $\Sa E_K$-topology agrees with the Zariski topology if and only if $K$ is finite or separably closed.
+In particular the \'etale open topology over a local field other than $\Cc$ agrees with the usual locally compact topology.
+The \'etale open topology agrees with the Zariski topology if and only if $K$ is finite or separably closed.

 We define an \textbf{\'ez subset} of $V(K)$ to be a finite union of definable \'etale open subsets of Zariski closed subsets of $V(K)$.
 By Lemma~\ref{lem:ez-equiv} below a definable subset of $V(K)$ which is a finite union of \'etale open subsets of Zariski closed sets is \'ez.
+Equivalently: an \'ez set is a definable set which is a finite union of sets which are locally Zariski closed in the $\Sa E_K$-topology.
 Note that an \'ez subset of $K$ is a union of a definable \'etale open set and a finite set.

-\meno A subset of $K^m$ is quantifier free definable if and only if it is a finite union of Zariski open subsets of Zariski closed sets.
-Thus quantifier elimination for algebraically closed fields is equivalent to the following geometric statement: If $K$ is algebraically closed, $f : V \to W$ is a morphism of $K$-varieties, and $X \subseteq V(K)$ is a finite union of Zariski open subsets of Zariski closed subsets, then $f(X)$ is as well.
-Macintyre~\cite{Macintyre-omegastable} showed that an infinite field with quantifier elimination is algebraically closed, so the geometric statement fails over an infinite non-algebraically closed field.
-However, it generalizes to Theorem A.
+\meno We let $\Sa Z$ be the collection of finite unions of Zariski open subsets of Zariski closed sets.
+A subset of $K^m$ is quantifier free definable if and only if it is in $\Sa Z$.
+Thus quantifier elimination for algebraically closed fields is equivalent to the following geometric statement: